-If your mouth isn’t already watering like mine is, continue reading to learn where to get the best gelato in Florence!
+If your mouth isn’t already watering like mine, continue reading to discover where to find the best gelato in Florence, Italy!

 1. La Strega Nocciola

-I happened upon La Strega Nocciola about two years ago.
-It quickly became my favorite (and continues to be my favorite after multiple revisits over the years).
-The spot easily wins the title of the best gelato in Florence.
+I happened upon La Strega Nocciola about three years ago.
+It quickly became my favorite and continues to be my top pick after multiple revisits over the years.
+This spot easily wins the title for best gelato in Florence, Italy.

-When I saw that the location was located a 2 minute walk from the Duomo, I was immediately skeptical.
-Usually restaurants and shops located next to major tourist attractions are overpriced and lower quality.
+When I saw La Strega Nocciola was just around the corner from the Duomo, I was immediately skeptical.
+Usually restaurants and shops located next to major tourist attractions are low quality and overpriced.
 Thankfully, La Strega Nocciola is the exception to the rule.

 I’m glad I visited this Florence gelato shop early in my stay because I ended up going multiple times.
 The owner of the shop is a delight and there is a high probability he will be the one scooping up your heavenly treat…which makes me love this Florence gelato shop even more.